sambitek/cybersecurity-portfolio/README.md

 - Matched hashes against a wordlist

 Result:
-- Investigated and recovered a weak password from the hash
+- Successfully recovered a weak password from hashed data, demonstrating vulnerability to dictionary attacks.

 Key Insight:
 Weak passwords are highly vulnerable to dictionary-based attacks, emphasizing the need for strong password policies.